Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Introduction

 To address the scalability challenge, pairwise games have been widely-adopted in the literature \cite{Victor,deadlock}. {In these kinds of approaches}, the ego vehicle is {assumed} to play multiple $2$-player games, instead of one multi-player game, and the most conservative outcomes are selected as the final decision.
 Such pairwise games {may} lead to conservative AV behaviors and result in {a} deadlock even in an ideal environment where all agents employ the pairwise games \cite{deadlock}.

 To address the challenge {of} unknown surrounding agents' cost functions, attempts have been made to learn the parameters of the cost function in real time \cite{dimitar_dynamics_2,dimitar_dynamics_3,online_payoff}.
 These parameters usually characterize driving style \cite{supervisedlearning}, aggressiveness \cite{online_payoff}, or social value orientation (SVO) \cite{sov,closedloop1}.
-However, because the time duration of traffic agents' interaction is usually short, the amount of data {may not be} sufficient to guarantee the performance of the online learning.
-An inaccurate {estimate of the} cost function can mislead the ego vehicle to perform undesirable, or even dangerous {maneuvers} \cite{mine_1}.
+However, because the time duration of traffic agents' interaction is usually short, the amount of data {may not be} sufficient to guarantee the online learning performance.
+An inaccurate {estimate of the} cost can mislead the ego vehicle to perform undesirable or even dangerous {maneuvers} \cite{mine_1}.

 To address the above limitations and enable the AV decision-making to meet the expectations listed in the first paragraph, we propose a novel predictor-corrector potential game (PCPG) framework, composed of two main components: a PG Predictor and a PG Corrector.
 The Predictor solves a multi-player game with predefined cost functions to find the optimal strategy for the ego vehicle while taking into consideration the interactions with other traffic agents.
 The Corrector aims to correct the prediction error caused by the inaccurate predefined cost functions of others and to improve the ego vehicle decision-making.
-With this PCPG: \begin{itemize} \item the existence of a solution, which specifically refers to a pure-strategy Nash equilibrium (PSNE), the convergence of the solution seeking algorithm, and the global optimality of the derived PSNE when multiple PSNE exist, are guaranteed; \item the computational scalability challenge is addressed; \item the ego vehicle safety is guaranteed under certain conditions (i.e., (1) a safe solution exists subject to possible unsafe behaviors of other agents, and (2) the ego vehicle is designed to be safety-conscious).
-These conditions are detailed in Section V; \item the actual PSNE of the system can be achieved under certain conditions, despite the unknown cost functions of others. \end{itemize}
+With this PCPG: \begin{itemize} \item the existence of a pure-strategy Nash equilibrium (PSNE) and the convergence of the solution seeking algorithm are guaranteed; \item the computational scalability challenge is addressed; \item the ego vehicle safety is guaranteed under suitable conditions.
+These conditions are detailed in Section V; \item the optimal solution for the ego vehicle can be approximated despite unknown cost functions of others. \end{itemize}

 To summarize, this PCPG framework inherits the appealing properties of game-theoretic approaches, including human-like reasoning and explicit agent interaction characterization, {and} addresses the computational scalability and lack of information challenges, improving the practicability and reliability of applying game-theoretic approaches to autonomous driving.